Padres score on wild pitch to beat Rockies 2-1 in 10 innings

 Rockies: INF Brendan Rodgers is on his way back from a strained hamstring sustained in spring training.
 He played his fourth game with Triple-A Albuquerque, and manager Bud Black said he thinks Rodgers is “really close” to returning to the Rockies. … 1B Matt Adams (bruised shin) is a long way from returning to game action, according to Black.

-Padres: Manager Jayce Tingler said the team hopes SS Fernando Tatis Jr. and 1B Eric Hosmer can be activated Wednesday if they pass COVID-19 protocols.
-Tingler said he hopes RF Wil Myers can be activated this weekend.
+Padres: Tingler said in the postgame interview that 1B Eric Hosmer has been cleared to rejoin the team and SS Fernando Tatis Jr. will be evaluated Wednesday to see if he passes COVID-19 protocols.
+Tingler said before the game he hopes RF Wil Myers can be activated this weekend.
 They were among five players placed on the injured list last week.
 Tatis and Myers tested positive, while Hosmer, Profar and Mateo went on the IL for contact tracing.
 Profar and Mateo were activated Monday night.

 UP NEXT